-In this app-driven world, APIs are the infrastructure providing highways for ensuring smoother transport of sensitive data.
-Insecure APIs add to top security risks faced by web applications and act as an easy invite for hackers.
+In this app-driven world, APIs provide highways to ensure smoother transport of sensitive data.
+Insecure APIs add to web applications’ top security issues and act as an easy invite for hackers.
 Just because APIs deal with data at the backend does not mean they are hidden from the plain view and are safe.
-This article provides you an API security checklist that can be used as a basic benchmark before the release.
-It also includes examples and recommendations on how to control API security risks.
-Before, during or after production, continuous identification and mitigation of API vulnerabilities is an essential factor in this ‘shifting left’ SDLC processes.

-- Broken Object-Level Authorisation (BOLA/IDOR) Vulnerability in Facebook’s GraphQL API
+- Broken Object-Level Authorization (BOLA/IDOR) Vulnerability in Facebook’s GraphQL API

 - Shopify security incident notice

 - Authentication bypass – Google Cloud service account

 Right-sizing API security strategyAPI security is not about fixing issues during functional and technical API security testing but about thinking through the secure SDLC lifecycle.
 An organisation must have base pillars supporting software security across the estate.
 These include fast coding guidance and policies to ensure standards are followed across applications, networks, data planes and metrics to track progress over time.
 It acts as a catalyst to secure a culture for secure software development.
 REST API attack prevention strategy is all about understanding the complexity, business logic, and process of REST API development and then using a reverse mentality to include the prevention measures.
 Read OWASP’s Top 10 web application vulnerabilities to understand the commonalities between web applications and REST API vulnerabilities.
 A starting point for assessing your API security would be simulating what happens in the real world.
 Learning from real-world examples would prove how valuable API security testing is to development practices.